Toe box: Bunions

 Shoes which put pressure on the outside edge of the big toe cause bunion (bending of the big toe sideways towards the other toes).
 Bunion prevention requires a shoe with a sole which does not taper on that side, so that the big toe can point in its natural direction.
 Any material bunion deformity appreciably weakens the foot; the sideways shift in the big toe decreases leverage and shifts weight-bearing.
 However, this deformity is very common.

 A bunionette, a similar inwards bending of the little toe, is caused by a too-narrow toe box which puts pressure on the other side of the toes; it is not uncommon, but generally causes less impairment, as the little toe is less mechanically important.

-The 1993 American Orthopaedic Foot and Ankle Society Women’s Shoe Survey found that women who wore shoes no more than 0.5 cm narrower than their feet (12% of those surveyed) very rarely had foot pain and had less foot deformity than the average woman (who wore shoes 1.2cm narrower than her foot).
-Of women who wore shoes that were more than 0.5cm narrower than their feet, 80% had foot pain and 73 percent were orthopaedic patients.
+The 1993 American Orthopaedic Foot and Ankle Society Women's Shoe Survey found that women who wore shoes no more than 0.5 cm narrower than their feet (12% of those surveyed) very rarely had foot pain and had less foot deformity than the average woman (who wore shoes 1.2 cm narrower than her foot).
+Of women who wore shoes that were more than 0.5 cm narrower than their feet, 80% had foot pain and 73 percent were orthopaedic patients.
 Women over 50 who remember wearing narrow toe boxes in their 20s and 30s are more likely to have foot pain and bunions.

 Severe bunions can develop into crossover toes, where the toes overlap.
 Crossover toes are initially flexible, and can be uncrossed with the fingers, but spring back.
 If left, eventually the soft tissue scars and tightens, and it becomes impossible to uncross the toes.